SAVNET-ProblemStatement-Architecture/Intra-domain-SAVNET-Architecture/draft-li-savnet-intra-domain-architecture-04.md

 This document introduces the intra-domain SAVNET architecture to meet the above requirements.
 Consider that it is difficult to generate accurate SAV rules solely using the router's local routing information in asymmetric routing scenarios, and manual configurations/updates require high operational overhead.
 The intra-domain SAVNET architecture defines the SAV-specific information that helps routers generate SAV rules accurately and automatically.
 Routers in the intra-domain network can automatically communicate SAV-specific information through the SAV-specific information communication mechanism.
 In the incremental/partial deployment scenario where only part of intra-domain routers support the intra-domain SAVNET architecture, SAV-specific information of some routers cannot be available.
 In this scenario, routers can use both local routing information and received SAV-specific information to avoid improper block problems and reduce improper permit problems.

-This document also provides the convergence, security, manageability, and privacy considerations for future intra-domain SAV mechanisms.
+This document also provides convergence, security, manageability, and privacy considerations for future intra-domain SAV mechanisms.
 The detailed designs of new intra-domain SAV mechanisms are not included in this document.

 ## Requirements Language